 In addition to any academic requirements, pay close attention to other materials needed for awards, including essays and references—and don’t forget to meet the application deadlines.

 IUPUI’s priority deadline for maximum scholarship consideration is November 15.
-When you submit your application for admission, you’ll automatically be considered for admission-based scholarships, which are awarded on the basis of your high school GPA and your SAT or ACT scores.
+When you submit your application for admission, you’ll automatically be considered for admission-based scholarships, which are awarded on the basis of your high school GPA and your SAT or ACT scores (if you've opted to send them).
 You can also apply for competitive scholarships to the IUPUI Honors College.